xiangshao/xiangshao.github.io/_pages/publications.md

 ---
    The Risk of Implicit Guarantees: Evidence from Shadow Banks in China **R&R at the Review of Finance** (Ji Huang & Zongbo Huang)

    How Local Leaders Matter: Inter-Provincial Leadership Transfers and Land Transactions in China. **Journal of Comparative Economics**.
-Forthcoming. (with Yue Li, Zhigang Tao & Hongjie Yuan)
+2021. (with Yue Li, Zhigang Tao & Hongjie Yuan)

    Globalization and U.S. Corporate Tax Policies: Evidence from Import Competition. **Management Science**.
-Forthcoming. (with Tao Chen & Chen Lin)
+2021. (with Tao Chen & Chen Lin)

   Financial conditions, health care provision, and patient outcomes: Evidence from Chinese public hospitals. **Economics Letters** 2020 (with Mengna Luan & Fengman Dou)